 Melissa says

-I’m so glad you loved it, Amanda!
-Thanks so much for taking the time to leave a review – I appreciate it so much!
+I'm so glad you loved the cookie cake, Jordan!
+Thanks so much for taking time to leave a review!